opencast/opencast/docs/guides/admin/docs/configuration/episode-id-roles.md

 =================================

-If activated, users with a role like `ROLE_EPISODE_<ID>_<ACTION>` will have access to the episode with the given identifier, without this having to be specifically specified in the ACL attached to the episode.
+If activated, users with a role like `ROLE_EPISODE_<ID>_<ACTION>` will have access to the episode with the given identifier, without this having to be explicitly stated in the ACL attached to the episode.

 For example, `ROLE_EPISODE_872dc4ec-ca8a-4e12-8dac-ce99784d6d29_READ` will allow the user to get read access to episode 872dc4ec-ca8a-4e12-8dac-ce99784d6d29.